×

 Vera Ogorodnikova

-Sergio Moreira
+Dr Sergio Moreira

 Sérgio Moreira is a psychologist with extensive experience in applying Social Psychology to improve Social Performance and Project-Community relations.